 If you want to change the game rules/type then try changing the instructions in the start.bat file to be:

-For a Casual style game play server:
+For a Casual style gameplay server:

 srcds -game csgo -console -usercon +game_type 0 +game_mode 0 +mapgroup mg_active +map de_dust2 +sv_setsteamaccount AUTH_TOKEN

-For a Arms Race style server:
+For an Arms Race style server:

 srcds -game csgo -console -usercon +game_type 1 +game_mode 0 +mapgroup mg_armsrace +map ar_shoots +sv_setsteamaccount AUTH_TOKEN